Stratosphere-Studios/777-300ER/README.md

 **Q: Even after following the above instructions, why my is aircraft still broken?**

 A: Please remember this aircraft is still in the works.
-By downloading from GitHub, you are downloading our experimental dev version, so there will be plenty of bugs and things that don't work.
-Please be patient as we continue working on the aircraft, and once again, we don't have a set release date yet, so please don't ask!
+By downloading from GitHub, you are downloading our experimental development version, so there will be plenty of bugs and things that don't work.
+Please be patient as we continue working on the aircraft.

 ## INSTALLATION
 Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Code" button, then click "Download Zip".
 This version gets updated frequently.